pa-ulander/color-buddy/README.md

 1. Open any file in a language covered by `colorbuddy.languages` (defaults include CSS, HTML, JS/TS, Markdown, and more)
 2. Look for the inline color indicator next to recognized color codes
 3. Hover over the color swatch or code to open vscode's tooltip and display color details
+4. Ctrl+click to quickly navigate to a color definition (if applicable)
-4. When hovering a color definition, the tooltip will contain VS Codes colorpicker enchanced with color information.
+5. When hovering a color definition, the tooltip will contain VS Codes colorpicker enchanced with color information.

 ### Accessibility Report Panel